MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-kippys-escape.md

 - HoloLens 2
 ---

-# The Making of Kippy's Escape
+# The making of Kippy's Escape
 ![Kippy's Escape hero image](images/KippysEscape_1920.jpg)

 Kippy the robot wakes up to find itself stranded on an island.
 It’s up to you to put on your problem-solving hat to help it find a path back to its rocket ship!
 Strap on your HoloLens 2 and [download the app](https://www.microsoft.com/p/kippys-escape/9nbd7gl86vkd) from the Microsoft Store or clone the [repository](https://github.com/microsoft/MixedReality-Unreal-KippysEscape) from GitHub and get Kippy home safe!